nahuelmol/chatroom.django/README.md

 ## Goal

-The idea is to create a work environment that enables teams to exchange information and communicate with each other to streamline the development of group tasks
+The goal is to create a workspace where team members can communicate and stay connected for the sake of an efective workflow.

 ### Tests

-Write in command line:
+I followed the generic way for django.
+Type in command line:

 ```
 python manage.py test mytests